Stroke Rehab and Recovery

 If you're searching for specific stroke information, there is a user-friendly Google search bar (found at the top right corner on desktop screens) that allows you to easily search this site for the topic you're interested in.
 There is also a sitemap for easy navigation, a blog with answers to questions from patients and caregivers, and a comprehensive Stroke Rehab Guide that can be ordered.
 Additionally, you'll find recommendations for other helpful internet resources on the Stroke Websites page.
 I know that patients often struggle to find the information they seek or feel that medical staff haven't adequately educated them.
 This site is here to bridge that gap.

-For caregivers, there are sections dedicated to helping you understand the effects of stroke, teaching you techniques to care for your loved one, and providing you with support resources.
-You'll want to check out the blog section as well since many questions are submitted by caregivers.
+For caregivers, there are sections dedicated to educating you on the effects of stroke, showing you tips to care for your loved one, and explaining where to find support resources.
+You'll want to check out the Stroke Rehab Blog as well since many questions from caregivers are answered.
 Loved ones caring for survivors will have their own set of emotions and responsibilities to tackle.
 You must take care of yourself first in order to help take care of a family member!

 Rehabilitation is undoubtedly a challenging process for both patients and caregivers.
 With proper treatment, support, and a positive outlook, you can make your recovery journey a successful one.
 This site is here to support you every step of the way.
 There is hope, there is help, and although the stroke recovery process may not always meet your expectations, there are resources to help you achieve your best results.